humaans/next-img/README.md

 When importing an image, you can use query parameters to customise the optimisation:

-- **sizes** - a list of comma separated sizes you need the image produced at.
+- **sizes** - a list of comma separated sizes you will be showing images at.
+Note that you do not need to take into account the pixel densities here.
+That is, if you're showing an image at `320px` wide on your website, simply specify `320` here, the plugin will produce any necessary larger versions based on the `densities` configuration.
 - **densities** - a list of comma separated densities you need each image size to be produced at.
+By default `1x` and `2x` sizes of images will be produced, specify `1x` if you want to produce only one image per size, or `1x,2x,3x`, etc. if you want more densities.
-- **jpeg / png / webp** - quality configuration options for the output image
+- **jpeg / png / webp** - quality configuration options for the output image.
+Refer to [sharp documentation](https://sharp.pixelplumbing.com/api-output) to find the available options for each output format.

 Examples: